dheimgartner/paperPackage/README.md

 # paperPackage

-The goal of paperPackage is to scaffold a vignettes folder with the necessary template files to write an academic paper.
-Currently templates from the Journal of Statistical Software (https://www.jstatsoft.org/style) and the R Journal (https://journal.r-project.org/submissions.html) are available.
+The goal of `paperPackage` is to scaffold a vignettes folder with the necessary template files to write an academic paper.
+For example, templates from the Journal of Statistical Software (https://www.jstatsoft.org/style) or the R Journal (https://journal.r-project.org/submissions.html) are available.

 ## Installation

-You can install the development version of paperPackage like so:
+You can install the development version of `paperPackage` like so:

 ``` r
 devtools::install_github("dheimgartner/paperPackage")